-‘Pirates of the Caribbean’ 5: Release Date, Trailer And Cast News
+‘Pirates of the Caribbean’ 5: Release Date, Trailer, And Cast News

 — Sean B. (@SeanBonau) January 31, 2017

 The cast for Pirates of the Caribbean 5 will include Geoffrey Rush as Hector Barbossa, Kevin McNally as Mr. Gibbs and surprisingly Orlando Bloom will return as Will Turner.
 His character was last seen as the Captain of the Flying Dutchman.
 Bloom revealed that now he is Davy Jones he will not look like himself; therefore his character may have an appearance of the original who lives in the ocean.
-Elizabeth Swan, played by Kiera Knightly may make a cameo; however this is yet to be confirmed.
+Elizabeth Swan, played by Kiera Knightly may make a cameo; however, this is yet to be confirmed.

 ARİPLEX'TE Johnny DeppJavier Bardem,Brenton Thwaites ROL ALDIĞI Karayip Korsanları Salazar’ın İntikamı FİLM 26 MAYIS'TA VİZYONA GİRECEK!!! pic.twitter.com/mX4rsEUZDT